caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 (Choose one or more).

 **Design requirements**
-Construction Site: no restriction but the buildings should have high flexibility and adaptability
+Construction Site: no restriction but the buildings should have high flexibility and adaptability.

-Geographical Constraints: Regional characteristics should be fully considered
+Geographical Constraints: Regional characteristics should be fully considered.

 Materials，Logistics and Construction:
 High flexibility and modularity.
 Suitable for storage and transportation.